rafaponieman/django-buster/README.md

 # django-buster

 A simple Django utility for adding cache busters to static assets.
-This project is meant as a companion to use along with [gulp-buster](https://www.npmjs.org/package/gulp-buster).
+This project is meant as a companion to use alongside [gulp-buster](https://www.npmjs.org/package/gulp-buster).
 You can use gulp-buster as part of your build process to generate a busters.json file, and use django-buster from within your Django templates to read the file and append the hashes to your static asset urls.

 ## Generating a busters.json file
 If building your static assets with gulp, you may use gulp-buster to save a hash for each of your static assets.
 You must configure your gulpfile to output a busters.json using gulp-buster.
 This file will contain a mapping of each file path to its hash.
 A busters.json file might look like the following: